pfalcon/ScratchABlock/docs/ir-why-not.md

     Int32 @2 = Add(@0, @1)

-corresponds to PseudoC's (assuming implicit size of regsiters to be 32):
+corresponds to PseudoC's (assuming implicit size of registers to be 32):

     $r2 = $r0 + $r1